There are some things we can’t escape in our lives; it could be as small as remembering to pay your bills on time or as big as meeting the in-laws.

-If keeping track of all your bills gets overwhelming for you every month, there are credit cards in Singapore that not only help consolidate your bills but also offer perks for paying them every month.
-This will definitely help you save a couple of dollars each month.
+If keeping track of all your bills gets overwhelming each month, you should consider getting a credit card that not only helps consolidate all of your bills but also offers perks when you use your card to pay these bills each month.
+Moreover, using these cards will definitely help you save a couple of dollars each month.

-Here are the best credit cards to pay your recurring bills in Singapore:
+Here are the best credit cards to use to pay your recurring bills in Singapore in 2019:

-Another credit card from the UOB family, the UOB Delight Credit Card offers up to 3% rebate on paying your recurring bills with this card.
+A credit card from the UOB family, the UOB Delight Credit Card offers up to 3% SMART$ rebate when you pay your recurring bills with this card.
 It covers a host of recurring bills including: